 Laurence Fox ‘paedophile’ posts would not have been taken seriously, appeal told

-The actor-turned-activist is appealing after a High Court judge found he libelled two people and ordered him to pay a total of £180,000 in damages.
+A High Court judge found Fox libelled two people and ordered him to pay a total of £180,000 in damages

 Mr Fox called Mr Blake and the former RuPaul’s Drag Race contestant, whose real name is Colin Seymour, “paedophiles” in an exchange about a decision by Sainsbury’s to mark Black History Month in October 2020.